Faster Algorithms for Semi-Matching Problems: Weighted semi-matching

 Figure~\ref{subfig:potential-and-g} and \ref{subfig:unimodal} show the structure of $g_{*v}$ and $f_{*v}$ according to statement (2) and (4) in the above proposition.
 By statement (3), the two pictures can be combined as in Figure~\ref{subfig:f-and-g}: $g_{*v}$ indicates $u$ that makes both $g_{*v}$ and $f_{*v}$ minimum in each interval and one can find $i$ that minimizes $f_{*v}$ in each interval by looking at $\alpha_v$ (or near $\alpha_v$ in some case).

 \begin{proof}

 \textbf{(1)} The first statement follows from the following claim.

-\begin{claim} For any $i$, if the exploded vertex $v^{i+1}$ of $v$ (in $\hat V_v$) is matched by $M$, then $v^i$ is also matched. \end{claim} \begin{proof} The claim follows from the fact that EKT algorithm maintains $M$ so that $M$ is an extreme matching.
+\begin{claim} For any $i$, if the exploded vertex $v^{i+1}$ of $v$ (in $\hat V_v$) is matched by $M$, then $v^i$ is also matched. \end{claim} \begin{proof} The claim follows from the fact that EKT algorithm maintains $M$ so that $M$ is a so-called {\em extreme matching}, i.e., $M$ has the minimum weight among matchings of the same size.
 Suppose that $v^{i+1}$ is matched by $M$ (i.e., $uv^{i+1}\in M$), but $v^i$ is not matched.
 Then we can remove $uv^{i+1}$ from $M$ and add $uv^i$ to $M$.
 The resulting matching will have a cost less than $M$ but have the same cardinality, a contradiction. \end{proof}

 \textbf{(2)} To see the second statement, notice that $g_{uv}=d(u)+p(u)+i\cdot w_{uv}$ is linear for a fixed $uv\in E$.
-Hence, $g_{*v}$ is a lower envelope of a linear function implying that it is piecewise linear.\\
+Hence, $g_{*v}$ is a lower envelope of a linear function, implying that it is piecewise linear.\\

 \textbf{(3)} To prove the third statement, recall that for any $u$ and any $i$, $f_{uv}(i)=g_{uv}(i)-p(v^i)$.
 Therefore, for any $u$, $u'$ and $i$, $f_{uv}(i)>f_{u'v}(i)$ if and only if $g_{uv}(i)>g_{u'v}(i)$.
 Thus, the third statement follows.\\